Auto insurance for high-risk drivers in California

 Rates after an at-fault accident

-After an at-fault collision, you will almost always see a sharp increase in your high-risk auto insurance premium, unless you have an endorsement like accident forgiveness to protect your rates from an increase.
-In California, the minimum rate increase after an at-fault accident is 38%, which is substantial for being on the low end.
+After an at-fault collision, you will almost always see a sharp increase in your high-risk auto insurance premium, unless you have an endorsement like first accident forgiveness to protect your rates from an increase.
+In California, the average rate increase after an at-fault accident may be at least 48 percent, which is substantial for being on the low end.
 Depending on the amount of coverage you have, you might also be left responsible for covering the other driver’s losses out of pocket.

 The table below breaks down the average cost of high-risk auto insurance based on accident history.
 However, some car insurance companies charge even higher rates if you have been involved in more than one accident.